rahulworld/rahulworld.github.io/_posts/2016-10-24-Voice Calculator App.md

 - Screenshots.

 app download
-download source code on github repository.
+download source code on github repository and run on Android Studio.